pasdo501/conway-cpp/README.md

 make
 ```

-**NOTE -** This program currently depends on [OpenMP ](https://www.openmp.org/), so the compiler needs to support it.
+**NOTE -** This program currently depends on [OpenMP](https://www.openmp.org/), so the compiler needs to support it.
 Additionally, it also depends on [SFML](https://www.sfml-dev.org/index.php) being installed on the system to compile.

 ## Usage
 - To run the main program: